tgoldenphoenix/my-markdown-notes/docs/programming-md/prog-languages/java/java_concurrent.md

 The main thread has the ability to create additional threads.

+---

+race condition in java is at the operating level while race condition in sql is different

+The fundamental concept is the same (two things trying to change one thing at the same time)

+In Java, you are managing Memory (RAM).
+In SQL, you are managing Data Persistence (Disk/Rows).

+In java, multiple Threads within the same program try to access a shared variable, object, or memory address in RAM

 ## Thread Objects

 Java `threads` allow a block of code to be executed concurrently with the rest of the program.